-Once the universe is chosen, a self-explanatory dialog permits to enter the generators.
 Then you are asked to give an upper bound to the size of the semigroup you are computing.
 This value is used to estimate the size of the hash table used in the computation so it is important to give a real upper bound (otherwise the programme may crash).
-If you have no idea of the size, try a large number, like 50,000 if your programme is allowed to use at least 20 Mbytes of memory.
-Actually, SEMIGROUPE is able to compute semigroups as large as 2,000,000 elements on a machine with 256 Mbytes of memory, but in general, you will not have to go that far.
+If you have no idea of the size, try a large number, like 50,000.
+Actually, SEMIGROUPE is able to compute semigroups as large as 2,000,000 elements on a machine with 256 Mbytes of memory, and over 5,000,000 elements if you have over 1Gbyte available.
+But in general, you will not have to go that far.